Applications are invited for two Postgraduate Research studentships at the Bristol Robotics Laboratory, UWE Bristol.

 The successful applicants will work closely with clinical leads from Bristol Royal Infirmary, Professors Bahl and Persad and the research team at Bristol Robotics Laboratory led by Professor Sanja Dogramadzi.

-The position is available to start in April 2018 (or earlier by agreement).
+The position is available to start on 1 October 2018.

 Background of the project